 You probably already know all of the big names in cable and internet service.
 You may even know all of the companies which operate in your area.
 So why bother searching for internet providers by address?
 Below I'll outline why this is the best way to begin your quest for connection.

 - Accuracy: Searching for your internet service by address is the most accurate way to find out exactly what is available to you.
-Just because a provider operates in your state doesn't mean that they offer service at your precise location.
+Just because a provider operates in your state or zip code doesn't mean that they offer service at your precise location.

 - Price: Internet plans and prices vary from state to state, and sometimes even from city to city.
 Searching for internet providers by address allows you to find out what the rates are in your immediate area.
 I'll go into further detail about pricing later in this guide.

-- Local Options: We tend to think of the major conglomerates first when it comes to shopping for home internet service providers.
-Smaller, local internet providers have a solid stronghold as well, however, giving you even more flexibility when looking for internet options by address.
+- Local Options: We tend to think of the major conglomerates first when it comes to searching for home internet service providers.
+Smaller, local internet providers, have a solid stronghold as well, however, giving you more flexibility when looking for internet options by address.
 In fact, according to the Daily Dot, the premier online newspaper covering internet culture issues, patronizing a local ISP is a great choice if you're a proponent of net neutrality.

 - Convenience: Let's face it, time is at a premium these days and you don't want to waste hours online scouring internet provider websites only to find that they don't offer service in your area.
 Performing a quick search for internet service by address lets you cut right to the chase and get on with your life.